API Reference

 }

 Only known canonical field names are allowed in the map.
-If a path is missing, a warning is added and detection continues with synonyms/heuristics.
+If a path is missing, a warning is added and detection continues with key matching or heuristics.

 Normalize-only endpoint: POST https://leadflags.comapi/normalize-lead returns the full normalization result (detector_version, canonical_lead, detected_fields, missing_fields, conflicts, warnings) and optionally score/quality/flags.
 Use it to inspect how we interpreted your payload without changing scoring logic.
 Query ?debug_mode=1 for full conflict and source_path details.

-detected_fields indicates which canonical field was filled, from which path, and by which method (override, key synonym, or heuristic).
+detected_fields indicates which canonical field was filled, from which path, and by which method (override, key alias match, or heuristic).
 It does not expose how the score is computed.

 Request examples